Hyde Park is bounded by Elizabeth, Liverpool and College streets and Prince Albert Road in central Sydney.

-A bronze statue of Queen Victoria’s husband, Prince Albert, was erected in 1866 five years after his death.
+A bronze statue of Queen Victoria’s husband, Prince Albert, was erected in 1866, 5 years after his death.
 This statue was moved to the Botanic Gardens in 1922 and was relocated in front of Hyde Park Barracks in 1987.
 Another statue, erected in 1879, depicts Captain James Cook.

-The park was handed to Sydney City Council in 1904 and a programme of upgrading began, but all this work was swept away with the coming of the city circle rail line in the 1920s.
-The whole park was dug up to build the lines, and two stations (St James and Museum) were located within it.
+The park was handed to Sydney City Council in 1904 and a program of upgrading began, but all this work was swept away with the coming of the city circle rail line in the 1920s.
+The whole park was dug up to build the lines, and St James and Museum stations were located within it.
 Work began in 1919 with the felling of the fig trees, and it was 1926 before reconstruction of the park could begin.

-As the re-establishment of the park began, its two major monuments were erected.
+As the re-establishment of the park began, its 2 major monuments were erected.
 At the northern end of the park the Archibald Fountain was completed and installed in 1932.
-The Anzac Memorial to Australia’s World War 1 soldiers was opened in 1934 at the Liverpool Street end of the park.
+The Anzac Memorial to Australia’s World War I soldiers opened in 1934 at the Liverpool Street end of the park.